South Carolina Gamecocks football statistical leaders

 The South Carolina Gamecocks football statistical leaders are individual statistical leaders of the South Carolina Gamecocks football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Gamecocks represent University of South Carolina in the NCAA's Southeastern Conference.
+The Gamecocks represent the University of South Carolina in the NCAA's Southeastern Conference.

 Although South Carolina began competing in intercollegiate football in 1892, the school's official record book does not generally contain entries from before the late 1940s, as records before this time are often incomplete and inconsistent.
 These lists are dominated by more recent players for several reasons: